 “With all this male privilege I’m enjoying, people just throw money at me.”

-(It’s long been established elsewhere that conservatives are abysmally losing the contest for comedic superiority.
+(It’s long been established that conservatives are abysmally losing the contest for comedic superiority.
 Low expectations are key here.)

 I wish it didn’t have to happen, but let me say what’s been said thousands of times before: White privilege does not mean you didn’t work for the things you have.
 The rewards, financial and other, that you receive, are undeniably correlated with the effort you put in.
 Congratulations!